 - depth of the split (mine was 4cm)

 - hem allowance (this needs to be 1-2cm greater than the depth of the split, mine was about 6cm)

 To the side seam of your pattern, add three notches:

 - one above the hem fold and one below the hem fold, to mark the depth of the split, ie 4cm

 Sew the side seam, but leave it open between the upper and lower notches, backtacking at the ends of your stitching:

 Press the seam allowances open either side of the notches…

-Turn this side of the split through, and repeat for the other side:
+Turn through to the right side, and repeat for the other side of the split:

-If you’ve done everything accurately, both sides of the split should be the same length (if you look closely at the very first photo, mine is about 1mm out!).
+If you’ve done everything accurately, both sides of the split should be the same length (mine is about 1mm out!)